COMMUNITY CONSERVANCIES

 Donate

-The Community Rangers programme employs local youth to monitor wildlife in and around community conservancies.
-They also track instances of human-wildlife conflict and conservancy agreement compliance.
+The Game Scouts conservation programme employs local youth to monitor wildlife in and around community conservancies.
+Scouts also track instances of human-wildlife conflict and conservancy agreement compliance.
 This programme collects data on the effectiveness of our work and offers professional development and employment to the local community.

 • Wildlife movement, diversity, and density